localstack/localstack/README.md

 **Note:** Starting with version `0.11.0`, all APIs are exposed via a single _edge service_, which is accessible on **http://localhost:4566** by default (customizable via `EDGE_PORT`, see further below).
-The API-specific endpoints below are still left for backwards-compatibility, but may get removed in a future release - please reconfigure your client SDKs to start using the single edge endpoint URL!
+The API-specific endpoints below are still left for backward-compatibility but may get removed in a future release - please reconfigure your client SDKs to start using the single edge endpoint URL!

 * **API Gateway** ~at http://localhost:4567~